jpittis/ring-buffer/README.md

 Concurrent Ring Buffer
 ---
-Still needs to be fully tested and benchmarked.
+Run `make` to build, run the test suite and cleanup.